-In the same Table \ref{tab:results_mol}, we show our ablation, where we use only 10\% of data to train the \textsc{GIN-virtual} model.
-We see the performance significantly deteriorate, indicating the importance of training the model on large data.

-Finally, in Table \ref{tab:results_mol_modelsize}, we show the relation between model sizes and validation performance.
-We see that the largest models always achieve the best performance.
-In fact, we observe the same trend for the other GNN models, as well as \textsc{GIN-virtual} trained on only 10\% of training data.

 Overall, we find that advanced, expressive, and large GNN model gives the most promising performance on the \mol{} dataset, although the performance still needs to be improved for practical use.
-We believe further advances in advanced modeling, expressive architectures, and larger model sizes could yield breakthrough in large-scale molecular property prediction---the holy-grail in graph-level ML tasks. }
+We believe further advances in advanced modeling, expressive architectures, and larger model sizes could yield breakthrough in the large-scale molecular property prediction task. } { In Table~\ref{tab:results_mol}, we show the results of the top 3 winners of the KDD Cup: Machine Learning Team~\citep{ying2021awardee}, SuperHelix Team~\citep{zhang2021litegem}, and Quantum Team~\citep{addanki2021large}.
+The winners have significantly reduced the MAE compared our baselines, yielding around 0.03 points improvement in test MAE.
+For a more direct comparison, with a single model, the Machine Learning reports the validation MAE of 0.097 for their Graphormer model~\citep{ying2021transformers}, which is 0.04 points lower than our best \textsc{GIN-virtual} baseline.